repengine/pulse/docs/sprint0_module_analysis/learning_history_tracker.md

 ## 4. Connections & Dependencies

 *   **Direct imports from other project modules:**
     *   None.
-The usage example `from learning.history_tracker import track_variable_history` implies it's designed to be imported by other modules within the `learning` package or elsewhere in the project.
+The usage example `from analytics.history_tracker import track_variable_history` implies it's designed to be imported by other modules within the `learning` package or elsewhere in the project.
 *   **External library dependencies:**
     *   `os`: Used for path manipulation ([`os.path.basename()`](learning/history_tracker.py:31), [`os.makedirs()`](learning/history_tracker.py:32), [`os.path.join()`](learning/history_tracker.py:33)).
     *   `json`: Used for serializing dictionary records into JSON strings ([`json.dumps()`](learning/history_tracker.py:50)).